cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

 In this lesson, we will:

-1. Add ResBufs to use as material inventories
+1. Add ResBufs to track material inventories
 2. Add Policies to manage the trading of material
 3. Add inventory management logic
 4. Change our log information to show the info about the inventories